 Risk assessments towards natural disasters and particularly flooding represented approximately 18% of the studies (Fig. 4; e.g. Goh 2019, Patel et al. 2019), which were carried out mainly in the USA and Japan.
 Expansion of coastal cities undermine natural protection (Sherbinin et al. 2007), hence an increase in natural disasters and city’s vulnerability (Chang & Huang 2015).
 While research has been performed in developed countries, developing ones are the most vulnerable in terms of natural disasters in coastal zones, such as flooding events (Ogie et al. 2020) or in specific areas under risk of tsunamis (Villagra et al. 2016).
 This same tendency is repeated in relation to studies which address mitigation strategies, with projections to make cities more resilient to natural disasters (Watson & Adams 2010, Serre et al. 2010, Aerts et al. 2014, Sutton-Grier et al. 2015, Morris et al. 2020) and even ecoengineered shoreline strategies as nature-based alternative design (Bergen et al. 2001, Mitsch 2012, Morris et al. 2019, O’Shaughnessy et al. 2020).
 As a consequence, there is an urgent need to extend this type of research towards developing and mid-income countries.

 Our review shows that research on coastal urban ecology has mainly focused in cities between 1 and 5 million people in 15 different countries.
 However, more than a half of articles have been performed in the USA, China and Australia (Fig. 2).
 While results from these specific studies can be important to develop theoretical frameworks and assess specific impacts, the focus on these high GDP countries makes it hard to extend insights to other cities in developing and mid-income countries, where growth dynamics, institutional support and adaptive capacity are very different (Chauvin et al. 2017, Nagendra et al. 2018).
 For example, urban concentration (when country resources are over-concentrated in one or two large cities, raising cost of production of goods) is described as part of country development, and decreases as income rises (Davis & Henderson 2003).
 This phenomenon is often presented in coastal cities, where there is a physical infrastructure capital.
 Urban concentration can be affected significantly by a range of political variables, including democratization, federalism, and whether a country was a former planned economy (Davis & Henderson 2003).
 We therefore strongly advocate for the need to support programs for coastal urban ecology research in these settings.
-Research in cities smaller than 1 million inhabitants would extend the variety of conditions in terms of the size of the human group, transitioning to bigger cities, and configuration of environmental variables, considering more than 70% of cities in the world have between 00,000 and 1 million inhabitants.
+Research in cities smaller than 1 million inhabitants would extend the variety of conditions in terms of the size of the human group, transitioning to bigger cities, and configuration of environmental variables, considering by 2017 more than 60% of cities in the world have between 100,000 and 1 million inhabitants (United Nations 2019, data compilation).

 Research has been mainly performed in near-shore terrestrial environments, resulting in a lack of information in coastal-marine urban environments that reveals the limited integration in the coastal urban interface (seawater-land configuration and dimensionality).
-This bias can have negative consequences such as generating false dichotomies for conservation (Bulleri 2006), which can undermine the effectiveness and need for healthy marine ecosystems in urban areas (Bulleri 2006, Shochat et al. 2006).
+This bias can have negative consequences such as generating false dichotomies for conservation, where marine and terrestrial ecosystems could meet as two isolated systems (Bulleri 2006), which can undermine the effectiveness and need for healthy marine ecosystems in urban areas (Bulleri 2006, Shochat et al. 2006).
 It is key to extend research on the interaction between marine and terrestrial realms associated with urbanization.